-Tommy’s National Reproductive Health Biobank, established in 2018, gives researchers access to a large database of biological samples.
-These samples can be used to find new ways to diagnose, treat and prevent pregnancy complications.
-Biobanks have revolutionalised treatment for other conditions, such as cancer.
-We hope the Tommy's biobank will do the same for miscarriage, stillbirth and premature birth.
+Tommy’s National Reproductive Health Biobank was established in 2018 and gives researchers access to a large database of biological samples that can be used to find new ways of diagnosing, treating and preventing pregnancy complications.
+Biobanks have revolutionised treatment for other conditions, such as cancer, and we hope that the Tommy's biobank will do the same for miscarriage, stillbirth and premature birth.

 What is a biobank?

 A biobank is a collection of biological samples that are used in research studies.
-Our biobank collects tissue samples from women and their babies.
-These samples are collected before, during and after normal or complex pregnancies.
-The samples donated by patients are linked to medical history and pregnancy outcome as well as to information about the baby’s health through Tommy’s Net, which is a database that holds the pregnancy and medical records of many women treated at different hospitals and clinics.
+Our biobank collects tissue samples from women and their babies before, during and after normal or complex pregnancies.
+The samples donated by patients are linked to medical history, pregnancy outcomes and information about the baby’s health through Tommy’s Net, which is a database that holds the pregnancy and medical records of nearly 2,000 women.

 Where is the biobank based?

-Data is currently collected from six biobanks at the following centres across the country:
+Data is currently collected from seven biobanks at the following centres: